-- Nature of business being conducted - Size of the target systems and the sensitivity of data associated with the systems - Sensitivity of data associated with the target environment - Potential business impact if that system were to be compromised and the likelihood of the system to actually become compromised.
+- Nature of business being conducted - Size of the target systems and the sensitivity of data associated with the systems - Sensitivity of data associated with the target environment - Potential business impact if that system were to be compromised - and the likelihood of it actually being compromised

-For some organisations, the first step in procuring a penetration test is to carry out a risk assessment of an organisation's assets.
-This helps to ensure that the testing planned will focus on the assets that pose the highest risk to the organisation.
+For some organisations, the first step in procuring a penetration test is to conduct a risk assessment of assets.
+This helps ensure testing will focus on the assets that pose the highest risk.